 That’s why as your state Senator, I will work to:

-- Require gun owners to carry liability insurance to prevent victims and taxpayers from bearing the costs of gun violence and negligence.
+- Get weapons of war off of our streets and require gun owners to carry liability insurance to prevent victims and taxpayers from bearing the costs of gun violence and negligence.

 - Support giving localities like Fairfax County control over how to regulate guns and gun ownership.